DoctorWkt/pdp7-unix/README.md

 discovered and scanned.
 New files are being added to the scans directory as they are typed in!

+### January 2010

+Unixv0 is running on a real PDP-7 at the Living Computer Museum.
+[YouTube link](https://www.youtube.com/watch?v=pvaPaWyiuLA)

 ## Building pdp7-unix

 pdp7-unix requires [Perl5](https://www.perl.org/) to build.